 By Terry Trucco

 With 17 rooms and two suites, this “small, luxury boutique hotel near Prague Castle’s walls” offers air conditioning, room service “during limited hours” and in-room massage.
 And though there’s no fitness center, “aerobics, basketball, boating and bird watching are nearby.”
-The pictures – clean, simple rooms, updated traditional décor — reminded us of a slightly more upmarket version of Paris’ sweetly efficient Hotel-de-Fleurie, a small Left Bank hotel we like– pleasant, comfortable, dependable but not the Savoy.
+The pictures – clean, simple rooms, updated traditional décor — reminded me of a slightly more upmarket version of the Hotel-de-Fleurie, a small Left Bank hotel I like that’s pleasant, comfortable, dependable but not the Savoy.
 But according to Christian 004 of Brussels, Belgium, “everything was impeccable” at the Golden Well.

 – “a romantic getaway – nothing but the best,” writes Robynies of Brisbane, Australia.

 And the third top hotel in the world?
 Riad Le Calif in Fes, Morocco – “amazing Riad in Fes,” opines Leogetz of Sao Paolo, Brazil.